 - b.
-The water level at the staff gage was at 0.35 feet and the depth of water flowing over the weir was 0.1 feet at the time of the inspection. - c.
-Woody debris accumulated on the weir was removed during the inspection. - d.
+The water level was below the staff gage and the water was 1.35 feet below the weir at the time of the inspection. - c.
+Woody debris has accumulated on the weir and should be removed. - d.
 Sediment has accumulated in the pool upstream of the structure and formed a delta, which was overgrown with vegetation.
 The deposited sediment was generally creating a meander in the creek toward the east (left) bank.
 Deposited sediment in the upstream pool has been noted since 2005. - e.
+Minor seeping was observed through the sheet pile. - f.
 The railings at the upstream end of the structure, on the east (left) and west (right) sides, have rusted off below the weir level.
-This is consistent with previous inspections and has been noted since 2015. - f.
+This is consistent with previous inspections and has been noted since 2015. - g.
 The abutment walls have expansion joints in the middle, just upstream of the weir.
 The west (right) expansion joint gap was first measured in 2002 at 7/8 inches for comparison with future inspections.
-The west (right) expansion joint gap has been consistently measured at 7/8 inches. - g.
+The west (right) expansion joint gap has been consistently measured at 7/8 inches. - h.
 The top downstream edge of the concrete pile cap forming the weir has deteriorated along its entire length.
 Deterioration includes loss of cement paste and fines resulting in exposed aggregate.
-The weir appears to be functioning properly and controlling water to the design elevation. - h.
+The weir appears to be functioning properly and controlling water to the design elevation. - i.
 Three cracks were observed on the downstream west (right) wing wall.
-This is consistent with previous inspections and has been noted since 2004. - i.
+This is consistent with previous inspections and has been noted since 2004. - j.
 Seven diagonal cracks were observed on the downstream east (left) wing wall.
 Three of the cracks are more prominently defined, closed cracks.
 Observation of the three prominent cracks is consistent with previous inspections and has been noted since 2002.
-The other four cracks are generally closed hairline cracks and less noticeable. - j.
-A 15-inch diameter tree was observed growing adjacent to the downstream east (left) wing wall and through the railing. - k.
-Small trees and shrubs were observed growing on the embankment and downstream channel banks, including some near the wing walls and railings. - I. Geotextile fabric is exposed on the downstream banks of both wingwalls.
+The other four cracks are generally closed hairline cracks and less noticeable. - k.
+A 15-inch diameter tree was observed growing adjacent to the downstream east (left) wing wall and through the railing. - I. Small trees and shrubs were observed growing on the embankment and downstream channel banks, including some near the wing walls and railings. - m.

-m.
 Creek flows appear to be eroding and undercutting the end of the concrete spillway by a few inches.